Kinds-of-Intelligence-CFI/animal-ai-python/README.md

 If you are new to contributing to open source, [this](https://opensource.guide/how-to-contribute/) guide helps explain why, what, and how to successfully get involved.

 ## Version History
+- v3.0.6
+  - Fixed dependency requirement for running an OpenAI Gym session.
 - v3.0.5
   - Removed redundant packages in setup.py.
   - Added download stats.